 Other Films from Magnet Releasing

-Big Man Japan, Black Death, Boarding Gate, District B13 Ultimatum, Eden Log, Hobo with a Shotgun, Not Quite Hollywood, Ong bak 2, Playback, Rubber, Severed Ways: The Norse Discovery of America, The ABCs of Death, The Canyon, The Sorcerer and the White Snake, The Troll Hunter, The Warlords (Tau ming chong), Timecrimes (Los Cronocrímenes), V/H/S/2, Vanishing on 7th Street, [Rec] 2
+Apartment 143 (Emergo), Big Man Japan, Black Death, Bronson, Chocolate, Eden Log, Hobo with a Shotgun, John Dies at the End, Monsters, Not Quite Hollywood, Playback, Rubber, The Canyon, The House of the Devil, The Troll Hunter, The Warlords (Tau ming chong), V/H/S/2, Vanishing on 7th Street, [Rec] 2, [REC] 4: Apocalypse

 Sponsors Like Trailers!